tensorwavecloud/ScalarLM/docs/cray-docs/docs/cli/cli.md

 ## Python package

-The Craylm CLI is also available as a Python package.
+The ScalarLM CLI is also available as a Python package.
 You can install it using pip:

 ```console
 pip install cray-lm